Holiday review

 thumbnail_9DEE53FB-2044-4A55-90E8-AC97D900D1BB

-We’ve chosen to stay down the valley in a small (but gorgeous) mountain village called Bozel.
+In recent years, we’ve chosen to stay down the valley in a small (but gorgeous) mountain village called Bozel.
 This decision was driven largely by the cost and value for money.
 You simply get so much more for your money out of resort.
 The added bonus is that the cafes etc are also better value (wouldn’t go as far as saying good value!) and there are also more amenities – butcher, bakeries and you’re generally closer to a large supermarket.
-We’ve stayed in two different apartments (one very central and the other down by the lake).
+We’ve stayed in several different apartments (some more central and others down by the lake).
 There are a number of rental properties in the village so well worth checking out the various rental pages.
 Generally there is plenty of on street parking in Bozel which is also a handy addition if you apart doesn’t come with a reserved space.

 Getting to the ski resort